needle-mirror/com.unity.addressables/Documentation~/AddressablesCCD.md

 If necessary, create a new profile for publishing builds to CCD on the [Profiles window](addressables-profiles-window.md).
 Configure the remote path variables in this profile to access your content at the correct URL.

 You can set the remote `BuildPath` to a convenient value.
-If you have multiple profiles, consider using a unique build path for each of them so that the build artifacts do not get mixed together, especially if you are hosting them from a different remote URL.
+If you have multiple profiles, consider using a unique build path for each of them so that the build artifacts don't get mixed together, especially if you're hosting them from a different remote URL.

 Set the remote `LoadPath` to one of the following two paths: